aka7/documentation/kickstart_partition.md

-# partition config for kickstart, use in Katelo
+# partition config for kickstart
+just for my reference, mainly used in katelo system but can be used anywhere I guess.
-just for my reference, disk label may change some examples of katello partition templates for different disks
+Disk label may change

+These examples for katello partition templates for different number of disks

 ## on 8 disk system, software raid and lvm
 ````